South Northants Hearing Advisory Service

 Such conditions include chest infections, sore throats and tonsillitis, ear infections, urine infections, rashes and minor injuries.

-It is not advisable to use the clinic for medication requests, sick notes or ongoing complex problems.
+It is not advisable to use the clinic for medication requests or ongoing complex problems.

 It may be necessary for our receptionists to ask you questions and you may be redirected more appropriately in certain circumstances.